L’Art de la Cuisine Française – EPCOT International Festival of the Arts

 A yellow cocktail in a clear plastic flute sitting on a fence overlooking the water.

 The elderflower flavoring is a bit lacking in this cocktail, leaving it to taste like a basic champagne.
 There are so many great beverages inside the France Pavilion, that we think this one is skippable.
-We would give this a 3 out of 7.
+We rate this a 3 out of 7.

 Charles Lafitte, Brut Rosé Prestige, Méthode Traditionnelle Champenoise, French Rosé Sparkling Wine ($15/bottle) – $9.75